Trish0302/programming-tutoring/README.md

 # RESOURCES FOR PROGRAMING TUTOR
-## Day 1: Basic definition and HTML fundamentals
+## I. Basic definition and HTML fundamentals
 1. Definition of HTML, CSS and Javascript.
 2. Code editor introduction.
 3. Structure of HTML document: